 Article 114 TFEU concerns the competence of the EU to adopt measures for the approximation of national laws which have as their object the establishment and functioning of the internal market.
 Some reservations apply to this competence, however.
 As such, the powers of the EU in this regard shall not extend to fiscal provisions (see infra), nor to those provisions "relating to the free movement of persons nor to those relating to the rights and interests of employed persons" (Article 114(2) TFEU).
-Member States retain the power to object to approximation initiatives by the EU relating to the protection of the working environment and the environment proper, as well as when it deems it necessary to maintain national provisions on the grounds of reasons "public morality, public policy or public security; the protection of health and life of humans, animals or plants; the protection of industrial and commercial property" (Article 114(4) TFEU jo.
+Member States retain the power to object to approximation initiatives by the EU relating to the protection of the working environment and the environment proper, as well as when it deems it necessary to maintain national provisions on the grounds of reasons "public morality, public policy or public security; the protection of health and life of humans, animals or plants; the protection of national treasures possessing artistic, historic or archaeological value; or the protection of industrial and commercial property" (Article 114(4) TFEU jo.
 Article 26 TFEU).